- Stoke surf house dorm accommodation

 Day time activities:

-Surfing, volleyball, skateboarding, exploring the town, swimming, sun baking, fishing, cliff jumping, drinking beer, and much more.
+Surfing, volleyball, skateboarding, exploring the town, swimming, sun baking, hiking, cliff jumping, drinking beer, and much more.

 Night time activities: